Elliptic threefolds with high Mordell-Weil rank: The Namikawa-Rossi Construction

 \begin{remark}

-In the Namikawa examples studied, both elliptic rational surfaces $B$ and $B'$ in the fiber product $\bar{X} =B \times _{\P^1} B'$ are engineered to have six Type $II$ fibers, whose intersection leads to the six Type $IV$ fibers of $\bar{X}$.
-The resulting high Mordell-Weil rank of ten is a consequence of the fact that these collisions give rise to two additional independent curve classes in the fiber of the resolved threefold $X_i$, while at the same time they do not induce any singularities in codimension one on its base.
-Hence the Mordell-Weil group of the resolved threefold $X_i$ is generated by the eight generators present also on a generic Schoen manifold (with no Kodaira fibers beyond Type $I_1$ or Type $II$), together with two more independent generators dual to the two additional fibral curve classes from the Type $IV$ fibers.
-This is to be compared with the special threefolds studied explicitly in \cite{Schoen87,Morrison:2016lix} with a Mordell-Weil rank of 9: Here, $B$ and $B'$ have 12 $I_1$ fibers tuned to intersect such as to form 12 $I_2$ fibers on the threefold, whose resolution gives rise to one extra curve class in the fiber, leading to $8+1=9$ independent generators of the Mordell-Weil group.
-We believe that the collision of six Type $II$ fibers in the Namikawa threefold gives rise to the maximal number of independent curve classes in the fiber without inducing a singularity in codimension one, whose resolution would subtract from the Mordell-Weil group.
+In the Namikawa examples studied, both elliptic rational surfaces $B$ and $B'$ in the fiber product $\bar{X} =B \times _{\P^1} B'$ are engineered to have six Type $II$ fibers over the same points, which leads to $6$ isolated singular points in $\bar X$.
+The resulting high Mordell-Weil rank of ten $\mw(\bar{X}/B)$ is a consequence of the fact that the $6$ singular points are non $\mathbb Q$-factorial and that there are no other $\Q$-factorial singularities.
+The resolutions produce two additional independent curve classes in the fiber of the resolved threefold $X_i$, and no (Weil) divisor.
+Hence the Mordell-Weil group of the resolved threefold $X_i$ is generated by the eight generators present also on a generic Schoen manifold (with $B \neq B'$ general rational elliptic surfaces ), together with two more generators associated with two independent rational sections dual to the two additional fibral curve classes from the resolution (in the Type $IV$ fibers).
+This is to be compared with the special threefolds studied explicitly in \cite{Schoen87,Morrison:2016lix} with a Mordell-Weil rank of 9: There, $B$ and $B'$ have $I_1$ fibers over the same $12$ points, which leads to $12$ isolated non $\mathbb Q$-factorial singular points in $\bar X$.
+But the resolution gives rise to one extra curve class in the fiber, leading to $8+1=9$ independent generators of the Mordell-Weil group.
+We believe that the collision of six Type $II$ fibers in the Namikawa threefold gives rise to the maximal possible number of independent curve classes in the fiber without inducing a singularity in codimension one, whose resolution would subtract from the Mordell-Weil group.

 \end{remark}